Poetry. Paper, Perfect Bound. 74 pages

 Note: You don’t have to have a PayPal account in order to use the PayPal button, just a credit card.

-This book will be published in the late summer or early fall of 2017.
-We’ll send you your copy a week or two before the “official” publication date.
+This book will be published in October 2017.
+We’ll likely send you your copy a week or two before the “official” publication date.

 The poems in John Palen’s Distant Music inhabit a harsh Midwestern America of damaged prairies and inward-turning small towns, whose people are nonetheless touched by moments of grace.
 Unmarked graves of paupers in a rural cemetery underlie native flowers “in glorious bloom.”
 A victim of childhood sexual abuse grows into her own recovery by “Learning to Breathe.”
 A snow-plow driver burdened with guilt finds respite after a long night’s work, waking to snow-banked streets and “all that weight pushed aside.”